rip1s/IDMHelper/README.md

 # IDMHelper
-Make your IDM more powerful!
+Make your Internet Download Manager more powerful!

 Initially I was stuck at changing IDM's user-agent, I'm surprise that didn't find any options in IDM interface that I can do that (Correct me if I'm wrong), so I create a simple program to do this stuff.